Dynamsoft/barcode-reader-javascript-samples/3.settings/README.md

 * Localization Modes

-Localization modes specify how the algorithm scan the image in order to find a barcode.
+Localization modes specify how the algorithm localize a barcode.
 At present, 8 modes are available: "Connected Blocks", "Statistics", "Lines", "Scan Directly", "Statistics Marks", "Statistics Postal Code", "Center" and "OneD Fast Scan".
 More information can be found [here](https://www.dynamsoft.com/barcode-reader/parameters/reference/localization-modes.html?ver=latest).
-A barcode reading session will exhaust all set modes until the intended number of barcodes are found.
-In other words, the more modes you set, the harder the algorithm tries to find barcodes.
+A barcode reading session will attempt all of the set modes.
+The session will end once either the predefined number of barcodes are found or all of the set modes have been completed.
 The following code shows how to set multiple modes.

 ```javascript
 const settings = await scanner.getRuntimeSettings();